Harich Monastery: History

-Haritchavank’s Cathedral belongs to the category of "Gandzasar-style" ecclesiastical edifices that were built approximately at the same time in different parts of Armenia, and were endowed with similar compositional and decorative characteristics (another example—Cathedral of the Hovhannavank Monastery).
-Those include umbrella-shaped dome, cruciform floor plan, narthex (often with stalactite-ornamented ceiling), and high-relief of a large cross on one of church’s walls.
+Haritchavank’s cathedral belongs to the category of "Gandzasar-style" ecclesiastical edifices that were built approximately at the same time in different parts of Armenia, and were endowed with similar compositional and decorative characteristics (another example—cathedral of the Hovhannavank Monastery).
+Those include an umbrella-shaped dome, a cruciform floor plan, narthex (often with stalactite-ornamented ceiling), and a high-relief of a large cross on one of the church's walls.

-The privileges granted by the princes to the monastery contributed towards its becoming a large cultural and enlightenment center of medieval Armenia.
+The privileges granted by the princes to the monastery contributed to its becoming a large cultural and enlightenment center of medieval Armenia.
 At the end of the 12th and the beginning of the 13th century, two monumental gavits (narthexes) were built of big stones, some measuring 3.5 meters.
 The larger narthex (gavit) is adjacent to the western facade of the cathedral and is linked to the northern apse of the Church of St. Gregory.
 It is a rectangular building supported by four pillars, with a stalactite carving in the central part of the ceiling.

-Over 800 years the monastery was repeatedly reconstructed.
-Damages inflicted on it were repaired and small annexes and chapels were added to it at various times.
+Over 800 years, the monastery was repeatedly reconstructed.
+Damages inflicted on it were repaired, and small annexes and chapels were added to it at various times.
 The largest of these dates back to the second half of the 19th century, when Harich was made the summer audience of the Katholikos of Echmiadzin in 1850.
 The monastery grounds expanded northwards and were encircled with walls and towers.
-New one- and two-storey structures were erected: Katholikos’ offices, a refectory with a kitchen and a bakery, a school, a hostel for monks and disciples, an inn, stores and cattlesheds.
+New one- and two-storey structures were erected: Katholikos’ offices, a refectory with a kitchen and a bakery, a school, a hostel for monks and disciples, an inn, stores, and cattlesheds.
 Greenery was planted in the yards.

-South of the monastery, on a steep cliff, stands the Hermitage Chapel.
-In the cemetery there are ruins of a small single-nave basilica of the fifth century with annexes in the sides of the altar apse and interesting tombstones with ornamented slabs dating from the 5th-6th centuries (now at Armenia’s State History Museum in Yerevan).
+South of the monastery, on a cliff, stands the Hermitage Chapel.
+In the cemetery, there are ruins of a small single-nave basilica of the fifth century with annexes on the sides of the altar apse and interesting tombstones with ornamented slabs dating from the 5th–6th centuries (now at Armenia's State History Museum in Yerevan).